 The Loyola renovation project is part of the CTA’s $1 billion Red Ahead capital investment initiative announced in November 2011.
-Project funding is sourced through a combination of federal funding from the fiscal year 2010 Transportation and Housing Appropriations Bill, as well as Safe, Accountable, Flexible, Efficient Transportation Equity Act (SAFETEA-LU) funds.
+Project funding was sourced through a combination of federal funding from the fiscal year 2010 Transportation and Housing Appropriations Bill, as well as Safe, Accountable, Flexible, Efficient Transportation Equity Act (SAFETEA-LU) funds.

 On this page:

-What improvements are being made to the station?
+What improvements were made to the station?

 - A new front entranceway